simongeary/simongeary/README.md

 ## 🚀 About Me

+Most of this is made up by Copilot.
+I'm still working to make it accurate.

 I'm a technology leader specialising in **Microsoft Cloud Technologies** and **Post-Merger Integration**.
 I help organisations navigate complex technology transformations, particularly during mergers and acquisitions, ensuring seamless integration of systems, processes, and teams.

 - 🔭 Currently architecting Azure solutions and Microsoft 365 integrations for enterprise clients